SIBAKRUSHNA/iOS_Interview/Basics.md

 ### 7. What is mutating keyword in Swift?
   - The property of value type can not be modified within its instance method by default.

+### 8. What is Any in swift?
+  - Any can represent an instance of any type at all, including function types.

+### 9. What is AnyObject in swift ?
+  - AnyObject can represent an instance of any class type.